How to Dry Wet Carpets

 Replace Carpet Padding

 Wet carpet steam cleaning removes toxins and deodorizes them.
 You can do it yourself or hire a professional.
 Steam cleaning carpets is a great way to remove dirt and debris that has become embedded deep within the carpet fibers.
 Steam cleaning equipment, detergent, and water are required.
 Steam has a sufficiently high temperature to kill any toxins while also removing them when the steam cleaner sucks up the dead mold spores.
 Begin from a corner and work your way across the room in long strips.
-Allow plenty of time for drying and use fans to speed up the process.
+Allow plenty of time for drying and use fans to make the process go quickly.

 Sanitize Other Room Surfaces